Welcome to the homepage of Mark Howarth’s lab in the Department of

 Bionanotechnology involves manipulating and modifying components of living organisms, to generate tools on the 1-100 nanometre scale with new desirable activities.
 Inspired by extraordinary molecular features from the natural world, our research develops new biological and chemical approaches for disease diagnosis and fundamental insight into how cells function.
 Supporters:

-NEWS...........Welcome to Mike joining the lab from the US!...Welcome to new student Can from Germany!...Isopeptide nanotechnology review gets front cover of Trends in Biotechnology...Welcome to new lab members Catharina, Tom and Sam!...Mike and Gianluca’s paper on Nanohubs/T cells out at JACS...Love-Hate paper accepted...Rafa triumphs in lab fishing outing ...Gianluca to give talk at EMBO Chemical Biology 2014...Welcome to Tomohiko, joining the lab from Sony...Chris’ paper on Enzyme Spy Rings released and covered in BBSRC news...More than 4,000 visitors to Wow!How? science fair; Mark helps on Murder Mystery at the Museum ...Los Angeles Times describes SpyTag from Bijan's latest work at MIT...Oxford gets funding to set up a Centre for Doctoral Training in Synthetic Biology
+NEWS...........Welcome to Mike joining the lab from the US!...Welcome to new student Can from Germany!...Isopeptide nanotechnology review gets front cover of Trends in Biotechnology...Welcome to new lab members Catharina, Tom and Sam!...Mike and Gianluca’s paper on Nanohubs/T cells out at JACS...Love-Hate paper also gets front cover...Rafa triumphs in lab fishing outing ...Gianluca to give talk at EMBO Chemical Biology 2014...Welcome to Tomohiko, joining the lab from Sony...Chris’ paper on Enzyme Spy Rings featured in BBSRC news...More than 4,000 visitors to Wow!How? science fair; Mark helps on Murder Mystery at the Museum ...Los Angeles Times describes SpyTag from Bijan's latest work at MIT